ClimenteA/bunjucks/README.md

 Routes will be created automatically from `pages` directory.
 Filenames and directories will be converted to paths.
 File `index/html` is a bit "special" and will be used for root paths (/).
+Files `robots.txt` and `sitemap.xml` are generated automatically from `bunjucks.config.json` and routes.

 In file `bunjucks.config.json` you have the following configuration:
 ```js